orsonteodoro/aports/README.md

 I am done with this distro and never coming back.

-You can find my soon to be rejected contributions hosted on this GitHub repo these branches:
+You can find my soon to be rejected and approved rejected contributions hosted on this GitHub repo these branches:

 * https://github.com/orsonteodoro/aports/tree/add-bear
 * https://github.com/orsonteodoro/aports/tree/add-cask